Kotlin/kotlinx.coroutines/README.md

 linked to [JCenter](https://bintray.com/bintray/jcenter?filterByPkgName=kotlinx.coroutines) and pushed to [Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cg%3Aorg.jetbrains.kotlinx%20a%3Akotlinx-coroutines).

-These libraries require kotlin compiler version `1.1.4` or later and require kotlin runtime of the same version as a dependency.

 ### Maven

 Add dependencies (you can also add other modules that you need):